DAISHINKAN7/EcoRewind/README.md

 **5 · Three of five architectures diverged.** UNet-Temporal produces NaN metrics; UNet-Mamba and UNet-PatchTST have strongly negative R².
 Root causes are hypothesised above but not confirmed.

-**6 · The ablation study is broken.** Four of six experiments in `outputs/metrics/ablation_convlstm_results.json` crash with a channel-count mismatch (`expected 72 channels, got 66/71`) — the model is not rebuilt when input bands are dropped.
-Only `no_sar` and `ndvi_only` completed.
+**6 · The ablation study is broken.** Four of six experiments crash with a channel-count mismatch (`expected 72 channels, got 66/71`) — the model is not rebuilt when input bands are dropped.
+Only `no_sar` and `ndvi_only` completed, as the empty bars in the [ablation figure](#ablation-study-partially-broken--shown-as-is) show.
 Conclusions about loss-term contributions cannot currently be drawn.

 **7 · SAR contributes nothing.** Negative R² for every converged model.
 With 87.2% zero fill, the band is effectively noise.
 It should either be repaired (proper fill handling, temporal interpolation) or dropped with justification.

 **8 · Carbon conversion is a coarse linear proxy.** `carbon_factor: 85.0` tCO₂ per unit ΔNDVI per hectare is a single global constant applied uniformly across marsh, mangrove, and open water.
 Real carbon density varies by an order of magnitude across those classes.
 Treat tCO₂ figures as relative indices, not absolute inventories.

-**9 · Convergence detection is unreliable.** `time_to_convergence_quarters = 0` for most runs, because the CF–actual gap oscillates in sign rather than closing monotonically.
+**9 · Convergence detection is unreliable.** `time_to_convergence_quarters = 0` for every model in panel E of the comparison figure, because the CF–actual gap oscillates in sign rather than closing monotonically — clearly visible in the [calendar-quarter trajectory](#recovery-trajectories--uncertainty), where the gap is positive through 2018 and negative from 2019.
 The metric assumes monotone recovery, which the data does not exhibit.

+**10 · MC-Dropout intervals are uncalibrated.** The shaded bands in the trajectory figures span roughly **±2.5 NDVI**, exceeding the physical range of the index by more than an order of magnitude.
+Dropout variance in normalised space is evidently not being scaled correctly on inverse-transform.
+The intervals should not be read as confidence bounds until this is fixed.

-**10 · Reproducibility gaps.** The GEE export script is uncommitted; `configs/config.yaml` retains a hardcoded absolute path from the development machine; there is no test suite; checkpoints are gitignored.
+**11 · Reproducibility gaps.** The GEE export script is uncommitted; `configs/config.yaml` retains a hardcoded absolute path from the development machine; there is no test suite; checkpoints are gitignored.
+An early run also overwrote a metrics file under the wrong model name (see the provenance note in Results).

 ---